Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: Special vector fields of manifolds in normal form

 \section{Special vector fields of manifolds in normal form}

-The main purpose of this section is the proof of the fact that any vector field $X_t$, appearing in some abstract fundamental pair $(J_t, X_t)$, is subjected to very strong constraints, which force $X_t$ to be member of a very small class of quasi-regular vector fields, called {\it special vector fields}.
-We begin by considering certain convenient sets of complex coordinates for $\bC^n$.
+The main purpose of this section is to prove that any vector field $X_t$, in an abstract fundamental pair $(J_t, X_t)$, is subjected to very strong constraints, forcing $X_t$ to be in a very small class of quasi-regular vector fields, called {\it special vector fields}.
+We shall need convenient complex coordinates for $\bC^n$.